julia hendrickson

-Julia Hendrickson is printmaker in the contemporary abstract expressionist tradition whose work is constructed through meditative practices.
-She lives a Covid conscious life in the Los Angeles Plain ecoregion.
+Julia Hendrickson is narrative abstractionist whose work is constructed through meditative practices.
+She lives a covid-conscious life in the Los Angeles Plain ecoregion.
 Her primary medium is watercolor & salt on paper.
-Julia participates in the tradition of opera Divina, daily work as prayer.
-She has an M.F.A. from Cranbrook Academy of Art in Print | Media & an MDiv from Fuller Theological Seminary.
-Hendrickson is a Fujimura Fellow & strives to be generative in acts of Culture Care.
-As a professor, she has the opportunity to lead reflection with university students about the role of art in the world.
-A recent artist talk can be viewed here.
-While waiting for paint to dry, she takes long walks, documents flowers, & reads a lot of books. |
+She has an M.F.A. from Cranbrook Academy of Art in Print | Media.
+Her printmaking background shows up in her commitment to serial works and repetitive patterns.
+Julia also has an MDiv from Fuller Theological Seminary.
+This focused theological study advanced her conceptualization of opera Divina, daily work as prayer.
+She is a Fujimura Fellow & strives to be generative in acts of Culture Care.
+As a professor, Julia facilitates reflections about the role of art in personal practice and in the world.
+While waiting for paint to dry, she takes long walks to document growing things & reads a lot of books.

 FAQ